 ✘ No way to motivate users to continue using the app after they have had a few drinks

-✘ Not available on iPhones
+✘ Available on android devices only - not available on iPhones

 Reviewer: Julie Carter, Community Liaison Dietitian, Auckland District Health Board Date of review: July 2016 Comments:This app is useful for people who are motivated to track their alcohol intake and it's likely effects, including estimated time until sober again.
 While the blood alcohol concentration (BAC) level estimates used are not detailed, the graphical representation of consecutive alcoholic drinks is effective, especially if the local legal BAC level is entered into the settings.
 This could give some loose guidance in determining safety to perform some activities, and when the user is expected to be sober again.
 Safety concerns: The app does not outline details of the calculations or guidelines used to estimate Blood Alcohol Content (BAC) levels so I am unsure as to the accuracy of these estimates New Zealand relevance: Fine

 The formal app review is based on the Mobile App Rating Scale (MARS) developed by researchers at Queensland University of Technology, Australia.(1) It is designed to score apps on a few comprehensive dimensions — engagement, functionality, aesthetics, and information quality.
 Each dimension comprises several items which are rated on a 5-point scale from “1.
 Inadequate” to “5.
 Excellent”.